-Financial assets - Subsequent measurement and gains and losses: Policy applied before January 1, 2020

-Financial assets at FVTPL Financial assets at FVTPL are measured at fair value.
+Financial assets - Subsequent measurement and gains and losses: Policy applied before January 1, 2020 at FVTPL assets Financial assets at FVTPL are measured at fair value.
 Changes in the fair value, including any interest or dividend income, are recognized in profit or loss.

+Financial

-Financial assets held to maturity The amortized cost is measured using the effective interest method.
-Financial assets available for sale Financial assets are measured at fair value.
+The amortized cost is measured using the effective interest method.

+Financial assets available for sale

+Financial assets are measured at fair value.
 Changes in fair value other than impairment losses and foreign currency differences on debt instruments, are recognized in OCI and accumulated in the fair value reserve.
 When these assets are derecognized, the accumulated gain or loss recognized in OCI is reclassified to consolidated statement of income.